Tonto National Forest transforms how motorized users access the Forest

 According to the Forest Service,

 “They will need to be surveyed for cultural resources and to make sure they are not within congressionally designated areas, inventoried roadless areas, or special management areas that restrict the use of vehicles to system roads.”

-The Arizona Game and Fish inventoried dispersed campsites on the Tonto National Forest.
+The Arizona Game and Fish inventoried dispersed campsites in the Tonto National Forest.

-The Arizona Game and Fish inventoried dispersed campsites on the Tonto National Forest and determined there are a total of 2,864 campsites that meet the criteria of the Forest Service methodology.
-As a result, Arizona Game and Fish eliminated Campsites from the analysis that are within 100 feet of wilderness areas and are along roads proposed for closure in the Travel Management Plan.
+The Arizona Game and Fish inventoried dispersed campsites in the Tonto National Forest and determined there are a total of 2,864 campsites that meet the criteria of the Forest Service methodology.
+Arizona Game and Fish then eliminated campsites from the analysis that are within 100 feet of wilderness areas and are along roads proposed for closure in the Travel Management Plan.

 Dispersed campsites that enter Inventoried Roadless Areas were also eliminated from the analysis.
 According to Arizona Game and Fish, these campsites contradict the Inventoried Roadless Area Conservation Rule set by the USDA Forest Service.
-Their solution for users to access these sites is “to pack in their camp with non-motorized means if they desire to use those particular sites.”
+Their offered alternative is “to pack in their camp with non-motorized means if they desire to use those particular sites.”

-This includes 2 campsites at the Hells Gate Wilderness along forest road 1673.
-24 campsites near the Sierra Ancha Wilderness along forest road 203, 487, and 487A.
+This includes 2 campsites outside of the Hells Gate Wilderness along forest road 1673.
+24 campsites near the Sierra Ancha Wilderness along forest roads 203, 487, and 487A.
 (Aztec Peak and Cherry Creek Road).
 10 campsites near the Superstition Wilderness and 13 others in roadless areas.